What is the EERA JP-CSP

 • develop and apply numerical tools able to predict component and plant performance as well as the technology potential in a reliable way

-SP6: Solar Heat for Industrial Processes and Applications Coordinator: Peter Nitz, Fraunhofer (DE)
+SP6: Solar Heat for Industrial Processes and Applications Coordinator: Valery Vuillerme (FR)

 (valery.vuillerme@cea.fr)